Gurinder00Singh11/FlappyAngryBird/README.md

 It was my first time working with a graphics library, and I learned a lot and had fun during the process.

-I have also provided the code please take a look.
+I have also provided the code and a sample video showing game in action please take a look.